caspervk/nixos/README.md

 solves this issue by encrypting the secrets using [age](https://github.com/FiloSottile/age), and then decrypting and symlinking them using the system's SSH host key during system activation.

+All secrets, and other private configuration such as DNS zonefiles, are stored in a separate, private [repo](https://git.caspervk.net/caspervk/nixos-secrets).
 To bootstrap a new system, we must first generate a host key manually using `ssh-keygen -A -f /mnt/nix/persist` during installation.
-Then, on an existing system, add the new host's public key to `secrets.nix` and rekey all secrets using `agenix --rekey`.
-Commit and push the changes and proceed below.
+Then, on an existing system, add the new host's public key to `secrets.nix` in the `nixos-secrets` repo and rekey all secrets using `agenix --rekey`.
+Commit and transfer the repository to the new system.

 When managing secrets, the Keepass recovery key is used like so:
 ```fish